3xcpy/HexadecimalByte/README.md

-- 👋 Hi, I’m @HexadecimalByte
+- 👋 Hi, I’m @HexadecimalByte, a 14 y/o Programmer
-- 👀 I’m interested in Game and Web Development
+- 👀 I’m interested in Game Development, Game Engine Programming and Web Development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me: currently not at all